 Big Flag | Bisexual

-The bisexual pride flag was designed by Michael Page in 1998 in order to give the bisexual community its own symbol comparable to the gay pride flag of the larger LGBT community.
+The Bisexual Pride flag was designed by Michael Page in 1998 in order to give the bisexual community its own symbol comparable to the gay pride flag of the larger LGBT community.
 His aim was to increase the visibility of bisexuals, both among society as a whole and within the LGBT community.
-Page describes the meaning of the pink, purple, and blue flag as this:
+Page describes the meaning of the pink, purple, and blue flag like this:

 Blue - represents sexual attraction to the opposite sex only (straight)

 Purple - represents sexual attraction to both sexes (bi)

 This flag can be used as a cape, excellent to be displayed for indoor or windy outdoor areas and manufactured to be used at multiple events for prolonged periods, portable, and easy to install.